pive/x1carbon2016-osx-elcapitan/README.md

 - Windows 10 running on the target x1 Carbon (will be erased, use Clonezilla to backup if needed)

 ## Step 1 - USB stick setup
-- Follow Rehabman's guide for installing Clover on USB. config.plist is https://github.com/RehabMan/OS-X-Clover-Laptop-Config/blob/master/config_HD520_530_540.plist
+- Follow Rehabman's guide for installing Clover on USB.
+- config.plist is Rehabman's config_HD520_530_540.plist
 - Follow Rehabman's guide for patching NVMe using class-code spoof.
 I had no issues at all.
 - Kexts used in Clover USB EFI:
     * Rehabman's FakeSMC
     * Rehabman's HackrNVMeFamily (do *NOT* forget the --spoof)
     * Rehabman's VoodooPS2Controller

-- SSDT patches in USB EFI: NVMe patch
+- SSDT patches in USB EFI (NVMe patch)
 - drivers64UEFI:
     * HFSPlus.efi
     * EmuVariableUefi-64.efi (may be not mandatory?)
     * OsxAptioFixDrv-64.efi
 - Copy useful files and software to the main USB install partition for later use

 ## Step 2 - USB Installation